 |

-Musa Yerniyazov, the current President of Karakalpakstan.
+Musa Erniyazov, the current President of Karakalpakstan.

 Finance Minister of Karakalpakstan.
 He was only appointed at the beginning of March 2006, replacing former Prime Minister

-Tursunbay Tangirbergenov who was relieved of his duties.
+Tursınbay Tangirbergenov who was relieved of his duties.
 Before becoming Chairman of the Council of Ministers, Tangirbergenov

 had been the ha'kim or governor of To'rtku'l.
 The Chairman of the Council of Ministers automatically becomes a member of